 Along with her versatile and adaptive style of portrait photography, Nicole has a niche talent for capturing urban environments, giving way for her to produce truly iconic image collections.
 Her documentation of urban sprawl, decay and abandon shows not only her sheer motivation for social commentary but also her innate ability to source beauty in places overlooked by the untrained eye.
 Shooting a fine balance of derelict and disused environments across the globe, including Indonesia, Japan, USA, China, Europe and her backyard of Australia, Nicole’s images dictate a combined set of emotions – a sense of mourning and celebration for what these places once were.

 Nicole’s continuous drive to delve and develop her undoubtedly recognised unique approach to visual art has granted an international respect.
-Aside from winning awards such as The Desktop Create Award for Best Photographer in 2012, Nicole has also stood as key speaker at events including Semi Permanent and in 2016 published her first offset photography book - Fieldnotes - Hong Kong.
+Aside from winning awards such as The Desktop Create Award for Best Photographer, Nicole has also stood as key speaker at events including Semi Permanent and in 2016 published her first offset photography book - Fieldnotes - Hong Kong.